tatianegercina/FinTech/01-Lesson-Plans/01-Intro-to-FinTech/3/LP-02-Ins_Refresher.md

   ![github-download](Images/github-download.png)

 * After unzipping or de-compressing the .zip file, the extracted git repository folder can be accessed through the terminal by performing a `cd` command to change directory inside the folder.
-The `ls` command lists its contents.
+The `ls` command with the `-l` parameter displays its contents in list format.

   ![terminal-git-repository](Images/terminal-git-repository.png)